There is nothing a Scottish Fold–named for their folded ears–likes better than to be with their people, participating in whatever they are doing.

 Comb the Scottish Fold’s coat weekly to remove dead hair and distribute skin oils.
 A longhaired Fold may need to be groomed a couple of times a week to ensure that tangles don't develop.

 The friendly, laidback Scottish Fold is a perfect choice for families with children and cat-friendly dogs.
-He loves the attention he receives from children who treat him politely and with respect, and he likes to play and is capable of learning tricks.
+They love the attention they receive from children who treat them politely and with respect, and they like to play and are capable of learning tricks.

-He is happy to live with cat-friendly dogs, too, thanks to his amiable disposition.
+They're happy to live with cat-friendly dogs, too, thanks to their amiable disposition.
 Introduce pets slowly and in controlled circumstances to ensure that they learn to get along together.